haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

 **Note** that you can only define one parameter per line.

-### Definition of defaults parameter values
+### Definition of default parameter values

-Each module is having its own default parameters names and values, set in a file named `defaults.yaml`.
+Each module has its own default parameter names and values, set in a file named `defaults.yaml`.
-This is used to set defaults parameters when they are not specified in the configuration file.
+This is used to set default parameters when they are not specified in the configuration file.

 The `defaults.yaml` file is not only used to check if the parameter name exists at execution time, but also as reference to know if the configuration file provided by the use respects the allowed value for a given parameter.